vimeo/PlayerKit/README.md

 ### Creating New Types of Players

-New types of players can be constructed by creating objects that conform to the Player protocol and call the delgate methods when appropriate.
+You can create your own new types of players by creating objects that conform to the Player protocol and call the delgate methods when appropriate.

 ## Author